MaartenDesnouck/speeddating-matching/README.md

 Add a phone to your account.<br>
 Don't forget to fill in the values of **USERNAME**, **PASSWORD** and **DEVICE** in app.py

-This app makes us of **requests** to communicate with smsgateway.me so you will need to install it by running:<br>
+This app makes use of **requests** to communicate with smsgateway.me so you will need to install it by running:<br>
 `pip install requests`

 The app takes 2 files as input: